ROTEMPCO

 2005-2008

-I'm a young man of 22 living in a small town called Sevel with my lovely wife and two cats.
-I've been programming my whole life in everything from Visual Basic, C, C++, C#, Java, Perl, in other words everything I have been able to get close to!
+"I am a young man of 22 who lives in a small town called Sevel with my lovely wife and two cats.
+I have programmed all my life in everything from Visual Basic, C, C++, C#, Java, Perl ... in other words everything I have been able to get close to!"

-He grabbed the phone and called me.
+He picked up the phone and called me.

-Two days later I had the job.
+Two days later the job was mine.

 • .NET